-- 6.6.3.1 It is the intent of Council to ensure the proper decommissioning and clean-up of contaminated sites prior to their redevelopment or reuse. - 6.6.3.2 Prior to approval of an Official Plan Amendment and prior to the approval of a Zoning By-law amendment, subdivision, condominium, consent or other planning application by the appropriate approval authority on a site that is potentially contaminated or is contaminated, the proponent shall document the present and past use of the site and surrounding lands, engage professional assistance in the analysis of soils, ground waters and surface waters as required in consultation with the Ministry of the Environment, Conservation and Parks Environment, and shall prepare a remedial action plan in accordance with "Ontario Regulation 153/04, Record of Site Condition".
+- 6.6.3.1 It is the intent of Council to ensure the proper decommissioning and clean-up of contaminated sites prior to their redevelopment or reuse. - 6.6.3.2 Prior to approval of an Official Plan Amendment and prior to the approval of a Zoning By-law amendment, subdivision, condominium, consent or other planning application by the appropriate approval authority on a site that is potentially contaminated or is contaminated, the proponent shall document the present and past use of the site and surrounding lands, engage professional assistance in the analysis of soils, ground waters and surface waters as required in consultation with the Ministry of the Environment, Conservation and Parks Environment, Conservation and Parks Environment, Record of Site Condition".
 Where the contaminants are in concentrations above Ministry established acceptable concentrations.
 A Ministry of the Environment, Conservation and Parks Environment "Record of Site Condition" may be required to confirm that a site is suitable for its intended use.
 The proponent shall ensure the supervision of excavation and soil handling activities during site clean-up.